 For tonight's abdication ceremony, Queen Letizia repeated her monochromatic dress from Felipe Valera which she wore in April this year to a lunch for the Cervantes Award.
 The skirt features a delicate black beaded embroidery on both sides.

-Her jewellery was kept simple, wearing only her 'wedding' earrings which were a gift from her in-laws, the King and Queen.
+Letizia kept her jewelry simple, wearing only her 'wedding' earrings which were a gift from her in-laws.